-The 'ARN spotlight on' series explores partners operating in the local channel landscape right around the country, from Cape York to Hobart, Byron Bay to Fremantle and beyond.
+The 'ARN Spotlight' series explores partners operating in the local channel landscape right around the country, from Cape York to Hobart, Byron Bay to Fremantle and beyond.
 In this edition, we focus on South Australia and Adelaide-based managed service provider (MSP) Nuago.

 Co-founder and director of sales Connor O’Rourke was one of five founding members of Nuago.
 While this may seem like too many cooks at first, the broth they serve certainly isn’t spoiled, and in four years the business has a number of successes under its belt.